I had some training Dec 2016 on Object Oriented Programming.

 Big change one: Getter/Setters are code smells.

-Big change two: If's are code smells.
+Big change two: If

 I'll cover the second one in another post.
 It'll be a whole slew of pattern posts.